Homeless Students: A Growing Need in Everett

-Housing Hope has applied for a Comprehensive Plan Amendment with a concurrent Rezone Application to develop this property.
+In July, Housing Hope applied for a Comprehensive Plan Amendment with a concurrent Rezone Application to develop this property.
 This application is also referred to as a “docketing” request.
 This submittal was made due to the moratorium that the city placed on “Supportive Housing.”
 Under Supportive Housing the site could be approved with the existing zoning and comprehensive plan designation through the city’s Review Process III (Hearing Examiner).
 The supportive housing ordinance is currently in a six-month review while the Everett City Council clarifies the ordinance.
 The docketing application that Housing Hope recently submitted can only be done once a year, through the city’s docketing process.
-The deadline for these requests was July 1, 2019.
-Because of this, we moved forward with this application to meet this deadline.
-Should the ordinance be upheld, Housing Hope would withdraw this docketing request.

 Children born into poverty and those who experience significant traumas are more likely to